hannahgreene/vigilant-robot/x_team_style_guide.md

   * enhanced for loops - bracket same line as statement header end bracket new line

    Selection and looping statements do not require braces if their body contains only one statement.
-   Use tabs/spaces to indicate the level of nesting.
+   Use spaces to indicate the level of nesting.
 Indentation occurs in fixed-width intervals, four whitespaces specifically.

   statement header {